top of page

 Each deck’s creator brings a unique perspective and talent to the artistry of the cards’ historic and symbolic language.
 Each practitioner adds their own connectivity to Spirit in their interpretations.
 Each recipient receives this collective wisdom through that artistry and interpretation, and then creates a unique understanding from their ‘self’.

-In the Smith Rider Waite we see a red-headed figure astride a buckskin horse.
+In the Smith Rider Waite, we see a red-headed figure astride a buckskin horse.
 Is the horse rearing, or are they practicing dressage perhaps?

-There are beautiful feather plumes on the armor and the tunic is emblazoned with salamanders.
+There are beautiful feather plumes on the armor, and the tunic is emblazoned with salamanders.
 Alchemists used the salamander to represent the element Fire.
 Because the salamanders’ tails aren’t touching their mouths, as they do in the King of Wands, we know that this mission is not yet complete.

 Knights are on a quest, and so it makes sense that the Knights of the Tarot speak to us about movement and change.
-How are we proceeding through any given situation?
-What is the quality of that movement?
-What is the message of our quest?

 At Sea Tarot, all Knights are ruled by Air, which represents the intellect and communication.
-Wands represents Fire, which is our passion and creativity.
-That means the Knight of Wands is Fire and Air elemented.
-This card explores how we bring our passion to life with support from the mind.
+Wands represent Fire, which is our passion and creativity.
+That means the Knight of Wands is Fire and Air-elemented.

 I like to describe the Knight of Wands as the Elton John of the deck.

 Though he went so far as to date and marry women, he came out as bisexual in 1979 and later as gay in 1992.
-He’s stated in his autobiography that while married to a woman he was, “living a lie”.
+He’s stated in his autobiography that while married to a woman, he was “living a lie”.

 So how does this relate to the Knight of Wands?
 When Elton John is behind an enormous grand piano in a feathered sequin costume playing Crocodile Rock, it’s the fullest extension of his authentic self.